 Related

-On February 1st, 2019, the EU and Japan Economic Partnership Agreement (EPA) came into force.
-The EPA signifies a new chapter in the economic and political cooperation between two of the largest economies in the world.
-While much of the attention is directed at lowering trade barriers such as tariffs for agricultural products or automobiles, the Agreement also includes a mutual commitment to open each other’s government procurement markets further, beyond the scope of the WTO Agreement on Public Procurement (GPA).
+The EU–Japan Economic Partnership Agreement (EPA) entered into force on 1 February 2019, marking a new chapter in economic and political cooperation between two of the world's largest economies.
+While much attention has focused on lowering trade barriers such as tariffs on agricultural products and automobiles, the Agreement also includes a mutual commitment to open government procurement markets further, beyond the scope of the WTO Agreement on Public Procurement (GPA).

-The information here is an overview of these commitments, as far as entry to the Japanese market is concerned.
-For details on the EU commitments, please consult the EU-Japan EPA-pages on the European Commission’s website.
+The information below provides an overview of these commitments as they relate to entry into the Japanese market.
+For details of the EU's own commitments, please consult the EU–Japan EPA pages on the European Commission's website.

 Main points